The Best Way to Propagate Ferns in Fall

 Fiddlehead Fern

 The fiddlehead ferns have furled fronds.
 Those of a young one, to be exact.
-A frond is a large divided leaf, and some botanists restrict the use of the term to they group of plants.
+A frond is a large divided leaf, and some botanists restrict the term's use to their group of plants.
 They are green in color.
-They are harvested for primary use as a vegetable.
-Before opening and reaching its full height early in the season, they are harvested by cutting them fairly close to the ground.
+They are harvested for primary use as a vegetables.
+Before opening and reaching their full height early in the season, they are harvested by cutting them reasonably close to the ground.
 Fiddlehead Fern Bloom Time They bloom in the spring, where they can then be foraged or commercially harvested, thus making them seasonally available.
-Recommendation is to take only half of the tops per cluster or plant when picking the plants.
+The recommendation is to take only half of the tops per cluster or plant when picking the plants.
 This makes for a sustainable harvest.
 The season for picking, however, is short.
 It is about two weeks in a given area.
 There are three good identifying characteristics.
 The stem is smooth and green.
-They have a deep groove on the inside of the stem, shaped much like the letter 'U.' Lastly, they will have a brown, paper-like covering when just emerging from the crown.
-Planting This Fern When it comes to planting your own, average to fertile soil is key.
-All the better if the soil is humus rich and in the range of neutral to acidic.
-They prefer light or partial shade, but can handle full shade or full sun if the dirt is damp enough.
-It is critical that they have moisture.
-Scorching of the leaves may occur if the soil happens to not be moist enough.
+They have a deep groove on the inside of the stem, shaped much like the letter 'U.' Lastly, they will have a brown, paper-like covering when emerging from the crown.
+Planting Fiddlehead Fern When planting Fiddlehead Fern, average to fertile soil is critical.
+All the better if the soil is humus-rich and in the range of neutral to acidic.
+They prefer light or partial shade but can handle full shade or sun if the dirt is damp enough.
+They must have moisture.
+Scorching of the leaves may occur if the soil needs to be moist enough.
 In the wild, they are found growing by rivers and streams.
-That gives way to the idea of having a woodland style garden that is exceptionally moist.
-If you happen to have a garden bed near a downspout for your gutter, you will find that they thrive quite well there.
-Shop Garden Plants Nursery Today The Fiddlehead Ferns form a circular cluster of feathery fronds that are slightly arching.
-They are stiff, brown, fertile fronds that are covered in reproductive spores.
-They stick up the center of the cluster in late summer and persist well through the winter.
-One final note, be sure to let your plants establish for a few years before harvesting.
+That gives way to the idea of having an exceptionally moist woodland-style garden.
+They thrive there if you have a garden bed near a downspout for your gutter.
+The Fronds Of Fiddlehead Fern The Fiddlehead Ferns form a circular cluster of feathery, slightly arching fronds.
+They are stiff, brown, fertile fronds covered in reproductive spores.
+They stick up the cluster's center in late summer and persist well through the winter.
+One final note: let your plants establish for a few years before harvesting.

 Unit price per